 Course expectation: Everyone is to have a positive, fun and mature attitude towards learning and applying hydrologic concepts.
-Students should demand a lot from us (instructors and teaching assistants) and we will strive to meet these expectations.
-But in return, we expect the same from the students.
+Students should demand a lot from the instructor and I will strive to meet these expectations.
+But in return, I expect the same from you.

-Other skills to be developed: Students will use MS Excel (or MATLAB) throughout the class.
+Other skills to be developed: Students will use MS Excel (MATLAB preferred) throughout the class.
 Other computational software that may be used, such as COMSOL Multiphysics, will be provided by the instructor.

-Lecture hours: T-Th, 9:30-11 AM in JGB 3.222
+Lecture hours: T-Th, 2:00-3:30 PM in EPS 4.104

-Office hours: Cardenas: Monday 9-10 AM, 1-2 PM or by appointment Nowinski: Tuesday 2-3 PM, Thursday 3-4 PM
+Office hours: Monday 9-10 AM, 1-2 PM or by appointment